 1.1.
 Speed: Auctions are a faster way to sell

-The time to sell with auctions is faster.
 Auctions last 3-4 weeks.
 At the end of the auction a buyer pays either a 10% deposit (traditional auctions) or a hefty reservation fee (modern auctions).
 This commits the buyer to the purchase and means it has a very slim chance of falling through.

-When selling through an estate agent, buyers are only committed to the purchase when exchange takes place.
+By contrast, when you sell through an estate agent, buyers are only committed to the purchase when exchange takes place.
 According to data from TheAdvisory.co.uk, an advice and support resource for home sellers, this takes between 14-23 weeks.

 The Advisory was formed by Gavin Brazg MSc Dip Arch, a serial property seller, and the data is from their “Time to sell” benchmark study.